 Sudden deafness is severe or complete hearing loss that develops over a few hours or is noticed on awakening.
 Such hearing loss typically affects only one ear (unless the cause is a drug).
 Depending on the cause of sudden deafness, people may have other symptoms such as ringing in the ears (tinnitus), dizziness, or a false sensation of spinning or moving (vertigo).
 About 1 in 5,000 people each year develop sudden deafness.
-For hearing loss that develops gradually, see Hearing Loss and Deafness: Hearing Loss.
+For hearing loss that develops gradually, see Hearing Loss.

 In most people, no cause can be found for their sudden deafness.
 However, doctors have several theories.
 Possible causes include viral infections (particularly infections with herpes simplex virus), an attack on the inner ear or its nerves by the body's immune system (autoimmune reaction), and blockage of the small blood vessels of the inner ear or the blood vessels of its nerves.
 Perhaps different causes affect different people.

 In many other people, a cause for the sudden deafness is obvious.
 Such causes include